 Based around a WT monogram, created by typographer Spencer Charles, utilised as a mix of embosses, carved in seals and simulated watermark, and using purple cloth, black leather, cream paper and handmade coffee pottery, Bunch’s solution embraces a strong crafted quality alongside a more contemporary use of space and type.

 The relationship between the two letters, their cuts—creating a sense of entanglement—old style serifs, roundel and stipple fill. have a solid period authenticity, which is enhanced by the use of cloth and leather bound notebooks and what Bunch describe as a slightly structured Fedrigoni Sirio Color Sabbia paperstock.

-A well-spaced uppercase sans-serif logotype, built from Grilli Type’s Walsheim, introduces an authority and a subtle, contrasting, corporate efficiency to the monogram through its single line weight and geometry, whilst retaining a hint of the traditional in its blend of slim and broad characters and the low x height of the R.
+A well-spaced uppercase sans-serif logotype, built from Grilli Type’s Walsheim, introduces an authority and a subtle, contrasting, corporate efficiency to the monogram through its single line weight and geometry, whilst retaining a hint of the traditional in its blend of slim and broad characters and the low bar of the R.

 The solution feels distinctly reductionist, with each element having both an individual and collective communicative value that manages to balance modernity and tradition without appearing contradictory which continues online.